jgomo3/jgomo3.github.io/content/md/posts/2024-10-14-thinking-in-agile.md

 medium sized software projects" – [Uncle Bob](https://x.com/unclebobmartin/status/1178281422550945792).

-But I believe that "Agility" is still achievable and, and desirable, even for large organizations.
-Whie these organizations may not strictly follow the 12 Agile principles, they can still aim to positively intervene in the the "Information Flows" and the "Self Organization" capacities of their teams to increase Agility.
+But I believe that "Agility" is still achievable and desirable even for large organizations.
+Whie these organizations may not strictly follow the 12 Agile principles, they still can aim to (and possibly alrady do) positively intervene in the "Information Flows" and the "Self Organization" capacities of their teams to increase Agility.